+In total, students will spend a minimum of four long semesters (2 years) in the Psychology Clinic.
+Students will first take Psy 5002 the spring semester of their 2nd year of training.
 Practica include a wide variety of activities in the Psychology training clinic or area field agencies.
 Activities are selected as appropriate to the student's entry skills and level of experience.
 Emphasis is given to conceptualization of client problems, formulation and conduct of treatment plan, diversity issues, self-awareness and skill in client interactions, and a proper accommodation of current knowledge and practice including ethical/legal standards.
 The format and sometimes the emphasis of supervision will vary with the instructor.
-The first year of direct clinical experience (Psy 5311, Psy 5312) will be particularly structured and didactic, emphasizing adult treatment in the fall and child/adolescent treatment in the spring semester.
+The first year of direct clinical experience (Psy 5311, first semester of Psy 5002) will be particularly structured and didactic, emphasizing adult treatment in the fall and child/adolescent treatment in the spring semester.